 Pay Attention to Your Body

 Finally, the most important part of staying safe in the summer for runners is to listen to your body.
 When it’s really hot outside, that’s not the time to really push yourself.
-Make sure that you don’t go at it too hard and have something left when you finish your workout.
+Make sure that you don’t go at it too hard.
+Save something something for when you finish your workout.

 Change Up Your Running Environment